MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/clusterawareupdating/Set-CauClusterRole.md

 ### -ClusterName
 Specifies the name of the cluster on which to configure the CAU clustered role.
 If not specified, then the current cluster is used.
-This parameter is only required when this cmdlet is not run on a failover cluster node, or this cmdlet is used to reference a failover cluster different from where the cmdlet is run.
+This parameter is only required when this cmdlet isn't run on a failover cluster node, or this cmdlet is used to reference a failover cluster different from where the cmdlet is run.